from Linda Lee Greene, Author/Artist

 Although they are as mismatched as two persons can be, a strangely inevitable friendship takes hold between them.
 It is a relationship that can only be directed by an unseen hand bent on setting Nicholas on a mystifying voyage of self-discovery and Potter on revelations of universal certainties.

-A blend of visionary and inspirational fiction, and a touch of romance, this is a tale of Nicholas’ journey into parts unknown, both within his adopted home and himself, a quest that in the end leads him to his true purpose for living.
+A blend of visionary and inspirational fiction with a touch of romance, this is a tale of Nicholas’ journey into parts unknown, both within his adopted home and himself, a quest that in the end leads him to his true purpose for living.

-Garden of the Sprits of the Pots, A Spiritual Odyssey is available in eBook and/or paperback.
+Garden of the Spirits of the Pots is available in eBook and/or paperback on Amazon.

 Greene moved from farm-girl to city-girl; dance instructor to wife, mother, and homemaker; divorcee to single-working-mom and adult-college-student; and interior designer to multi-award-winning artist and author, essayist, and blogger.
 It was decades of challenging life experiences and debilitating, chronic illness that gave birth to her dormant flair for art and writing.
 Greene was three days shy of her fifty-seventh birthday when her creative spirit took a hold of her.